 Power generated is fed into Longley Farm’s distribution system from where the energy will either be consumed by the dairy or exported to the grid depending on dairy demand and wind speed.

 The turbine is owned by a community benefits society, HoTTWind@Longley Ltd. with some 180 members, 80% are residents in the Holme Valley, who have invested some £625,000 in the project.
 Being a form of cooperative, the society works on the principle of one member one vote.

-In operation, the project will pay interest to members, and make an annual allocation to the independently managed trust fund to support low carbon “green” projects in the Holme Valley South area, amounting to over £500,000 over the life of the turbine, via the Bright Green Community Trust (BGCT)
+In operation, the project pays interest to members, and makes an annual allocation to the independently managed trust fund to support low carbon “green” projects in the Holme Valley South area, amounting to over £500,000 over the life of the turbine, via the Bright Green Community Trust (BGCT)